|

 Trumeau: French term for pier-glass.
 In the Louis XV period it was traditionally decorated with a painted canvas that was set in the frame above the mirror. (see three examples)

-Veneer: Decorative effect accomplished by the application of thin layers of ornamental (and often exotic) woods to an underlying, structurally supporting surface. (see sixteen examples)
+Veneer: Decorative effect accomplished by the application of thin layers of ornamental (and often exotic) woods to an underlying, structurally supporting surface. (see eleven examples)

-Vitrine: French term for display or china cabinet. (see six examples)
+Vitrine: French term for display or china cabinet. (see three examples)

 |